PlasmaPy/PlasmaPy/docs/contributing/getting_ready.rst

 that if you modify the source code, then those changes will be included when you :py:`import plasmapy`.

-that the source code can be modified and those changes will be included in when you import

-Having the installation be editable means that if you re-open Python

-the development version of PlasmaPy.

-..
-Use one of the following commands in the :file:`PlasmaPy/` directory to perform an editable (``-e``) installation of PlasmaPy, along with the Python packages needed to build documentation and run tests.

 1. `Open a terminal <opening-a-terminal>`_.

 2. Navigate to the directory for your clone of PlasmaPy, which should be named :file:`PlasmaPy`.
-For example, if you ran the ``git clone`` command in the :file:`~/repos/` directory, then run:
+For example, if you ran the :bash:`git clone` command in the :file:`~/repos/` directory, then run:

    .. code-block:: bash